alpha-global/find-an-alpha/README.md

 Main entry way component `<find-a-course>` gets added to the HTML page and "holds" all the other components upon user's requests.
 It's composed of 2 main html elements, the `map` and `right-side` divs.

-The `map` component renders the Google Maps and click interactions through `EventListeners` applied on each added marker.
+The `map` component renders the Google Map and click interactions through `EventListeners` applied on each added marker.
 The `right-side` is where subsequent components are loaded.
-When I new component is loaded on the view, the previous one doesn't get destroyed, it gets hidden using `display:none` css selector.
-This way navigation flows faster because there are no extra requests to query data from the server.
+When a new component is loaded on the view, the previous one doesn't get destroyed, it gets hidden using `display:none` css style.
+This way, navigation flows faster because there are no extra requests to query data from the server.

-When this component is created, it received a set of configurations for the main PHP file that renders it.
+When this component is created, it received a set of configurations from the main PHP file that renders it.

 *(Table with all the settings above)*

 **Dynamic Attribute Data**